amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 <br>
 <br>

-#Reason for Doing This :<br>
+# Reason for Doing This :<br>
 ─────────────────────────────────────────────────────────────────────────
 Amit is just a student like you, who comes from a very humble background.
 He studied in government schools and never had access to the best resources, guidance, or opportunities.
 But one thing he always had was the hunger to learn and the desire to do something meaningful in life.
 With limited knowledge, limited resources, and many limitations, he simply tried to make the best decisions he could with the information available to him at that time.

 Through the support of family, teachers, seniors, friends, and a lot of perseverance, he was able to complete his engineering journey.
 He knows very well what it feels like to be confused, lost, and unsure about the future.
-That is why he decided to share his experiences, mistakes, observations, and data with juniors, so that they can make more informed decisions than he could.Coming from such a background and getting an opportunity to study at one of the top institutes in India for higher education is something he considers a privilege rather than an achievement.
+That is why he decided to share his experiences, mistakes, observations, and data with juniors, so that they can make more informed decisions than he could.

+Coming from such a background and getting an opportunity to study at one of the top institutes in India for higher education is something he considers a privilege rather than an achievement.
 He is still figuring out many things in life and does not claim to have all the answers.
 But whenever someone genuinely needs help, he tries to help as much as he can, because at different points in his own journey, someone else did the same for him.

-If this document helps even one student make a better decision about their future, then the time spent creating it was worth it to me.
+# If this document helps even one student make a better decision about their future, then the time spent creating it was worth it to me.

-For future updates, guidance, or if I come across something that might help juniors will share with you all
+For future updates, guidance, or if I come across something that might help my juniors will definitely share with you all

-LinkedIn: www.linkedin.com/in/amittaksande<br>
-Email: engineer.amittaksande@gmail.com

 Amit Taksande<br>
 B.Tech - PCE Nagpur [Computer Technology : 2022-2026]<br>
-M.Tech - IIT Kanpur [CSE : 2026-2028]
+M.Tech - IIT Kanpur [CSE : 2026-2028]<br>

+LinkedIn: www.linkedin.com/in/amittaksande<br>
+Email: engineer.amittaksande@gmail.com<br>

 ## Final Note

-If you have any doubts—academic or non-academic—and feel that my suggestions or experience might help, feel free to reach out through  my Gmail / Google Form.
+If you have any doubts—academic or non-academic—and feel that my suggestions or experience might help, feel free to reach out through  my Gmail.
 I may not have all the answers, but I will try my best to help whenever I can.

-Also, if this article helped you in any way, I would love to hear your thoughts, feedback, or suggestions through the same Google Form.
+Also, if this article helped you in any way, I would love to hear your thoughts, feedback, or any suggestions through the this Google Form.